-COHIBA supports two well points formats:
+COHIBA supports three well points formats:

 - ROXAR ATTRIBUTES TEXT: This is a flexible ASCII text format that supports any number of attributes.
 This file format is recommended for input of well points.
 This format is used for output using the file extension .rxat.
-This input format is described in Table 6.1. - COHIBA well points: This is an ASCII text format described in Table 6.2.
-This format can be used for input.
-This format was used for output using the file extension .dat.
+This input format is described in Table 6.1. - PETREL POINT WELL DATA: This is an ASCII text format that can be used for input.
+It is similar to ROXAR ATTRIBUTES TEXT but does not require x-, y- and TVD-coordinates if measured depth (MD) is specified.
+A commonly used file extension is .ppwd.
+This input format is described in Table 6.2.